kaihendry/dabase.com/content/tips/vim/nodejs.md

 # Dockerized neovim

-In order to reproduce issues with my own setup and others, I'm going to evaluate different neovim configurations with the help of Docker containers.
+To reproduce issues with my own setup and others, I'm going to try different neovim configurations with the help of Docker containers.

 I wouldn't realistically edit using Docker because it's far too slow to startup!!